cyberartemio/wardriver-pwnagotchi-plugin/README.md

  ![GitHub issues](https://img.shields.io/github/issues/cyberartemio/wardriver-pwnagotchi-plugin?style=for-the-badge)
  ![GitHub License](https://img.shields.io/github/license/cyberartemio/wardriver-pwnagotchi-plugin?style=for-the-badge)

 A complete plugin for wardriving on your pwnagotchi.
-It saves all networks seen by bettercap, not only the ones whose handshakes has been collected.
+It saves all networks seen by bettercap, not only the ones whose handshakes has been collected. **The plugin works on Evilsocket and Jayofelony images.**

-All the operations are done through the plugin's Web UI.
-Inside of it, you can see the current wardriving session statistics, global statistics (including your WiGLE profile), all networks seen by your pwnagotchi and also plot the networks on map.
-You can upload automatically the sessions on WiGLE when internet is available, or upload them manually through the Web UI.

-**The plugin works on Evilsocket and Jayofelony images.**

 <div align="center">
     <h3>Join our crew and start sailing with us! 🏴‍☠️</h3>